emmettexline/any-server-scanner/README.md

-# Public minecraft server scanner
+# Public server scanner

+Forked from rezonmain/mc-server-scanner

+The goal is to expand this project to all servers similar to the functionality of shodan.io

 It uses [masscan](https://github.com/robertdavidgraham/masscan) and [dramatiq](https://dramatiq.io/) to scan for public minecraft servers on default port `25556`.